zaritskylab/CellDeathSpreading/README.md

 ## Key Features

-- **Cell death quantification** of collective ferroptosis from time-lapse imaging
+- **Cell death quantification** of collective ferroptosis from time-lapse imaging.
-- **Spatial segregation index** (necrotic vs apoptotic-like, showing mixed apoptotic features tendency to group together is evaluated)
+- **Spatial segregation index** evaluating tendency of same death group to cluster.
-- **Voronoi-based neighborhood graph** with a biologically motivated distance cutoff
+- **Voronoi-based neighboring cells detection** with a biologically motivated distance cutoff of 100 microns.
-- **Permutation testing (bootstrapping)** for statistical significance of SSi and SPI.
+- **Permutation testing (bootstrapping)** for statistical significance of SSI and SPI.
 - Reproducible scripts for **preprocessing → SSI/SPI computation → plotting and figure generation**
 - Designed to support **multiple biological replicates** and varying acquisition rates (e.g., 5-min and 10-min imaging)